MediaComem/comem-archidep/ex/minesweeper-deployment.md

 * Another `A` entry for `*.john-doe` (replacing `john-doe` with your name) pointing to the same IP address.

+You can then connect to your server and perform the following actions:

-You can then update your nginx configuration for the exercise to use your subdomain of `archidep2.tech` instead of `archidep.tech`.
-Once you have done this, you should be able to run the `sudo certbot --nginx` command again without error.
+* Update your nginx configuration for the exercise to use your new subdomain of `archidep2.tech` instead of `archidep.tech`.
+* Test and reload nginx's configuration with `sudo nginx -t` and `sudo nginx -s reload`.
+* Run the `sudo certbot --nginx` command again.
+There should be no errors this time.

 > Please notify the teacher immediately if you encounter the same error with the
 > `archidep2.tech` domain.